Growyourbrand.net Reference notes on brand consequence May 2026

 What Broke

-Customers did not only object to a name.
+Customers did not merely object to a name.
 They objected to the loss of simplicity.
 Netflix had trained members to think in terms of one queue, one brand, one account, and one habit.
 Qwikster broke that habit at the exact moment customers were already angry about pricing.

 The plan also made the legacy product feel discarded.
-DVD-by-mail was not just old infrastructure.
+DVD-by-mail was not merely old infrastructure.
 For many members, it was still part of the value proposition.
 Moving it into a strange new brand made the transition feel less like progress and more like abandonment.

 The Reversal